-Paid maternity and parental leave taken under these policies (where applicable) may run concurrently with leave under the FMLA or any applicable state or local leave law; as well as the company's short-term disability program.
-An eligible employee experiencing a qualifying medical condition may use the company's short- and long-term disability programs after exhausting maternity leave.
+Paid maternity and parental leave taken under these policies (where applicable) may run concurrently with leave under the FMLA, any applicable state or local leave law; as well as the company's short-term disability program.
 Any leave taken under these policies that falls under the definition of circumstances that qualify for the leave due to the birth or placement of a child due to adoption, parental surrogacy or foster care, the leaves will be counted towards the 12 weeks of available FMLA per 12 month period, as well as applicable leaves in state and local law.
 All other requirements and provisions under the FMLA will apply.
 In no case will the total amount of leave - whether paid or unpaid - granted to the employee under the FMLA, exceed the 12 FMLA weeks during the 12-month FMLA period.